University Sport and Recreation

 Starting university – moving from home, living with people you've only just met, and studying in a different way than you're used to – can be stressful.
 Taking part in sports, particularly team sports, helps to boost your mental health and beat stress.

 The Complete University Guide ran a survey among all UK universities on their sporting provision for students.
-To find out the results, go to University Sports Facilities.
+To find out the results, go to University Sport Facilities.

 Next page: Representative Sport